andreaserlandsson/NUCLEUS/README.md

       in your terminal.

-      When correctly positioned; run the commando
+      When correctly positioned, run the commando

       gradlew desktop:run